Best Mechanical Keyboards for College 2026

 The Verdict

 If you're a productivity-first student who studies in libraries and runs a laptop-plus-tablet workflow and you've shortlisted the Logitech MX Keys S, this is a sensible pick for that setup.
 The DGH Cost-per-Year-of-Use Score lands at 8.8 — $22 per year over a 5-year horizon.
-Wirecutter and The Strategist both rank it the productivity keyboard of 2026.
+PCWorld calls it one of the best non-mechanical keyboards on the market, and RTINGS reviews it standalone.

 Best for Mac Ecosystem: Apple Magic Keyboard with Touch ID